Adam Lambert: 2023–2024: High Drama, Queen + Adam Lambert, The Voice Australia and Singer 2024

 Noting that Pride seemed "more important now than ever", Lambert had an active Pride season.
 To kick off Pride Month, on June 1 he hosted a live discussion with military service members and their spouses.
 He headlined London Pride on July 1, having released the cover single, "You Make Me Feel (Mighty Real)" with Sigala, named the official song of London Pride.
 In honor of Pride Month, he collaborated with Orly beauty to release a nail polish collection, the "Adam Lambert x Orly: High Drama Collection", with proceeds going to the non-profit "Stand With Trans" in support of trans youth and their families.
 Lambert's "Feel Something Foundation" collaborated with MusiCares and BMG to host a panel Care/Feel that addressed the intersection of mental health and "queer" identity in the music industry, moderated by Lambert.

 ITV announced that Lambert will create a documentary focused on queer music history and the experience of LGBTQ+ artists as they navigate the music industry.
 His own perspective will be explored in the program, Loud: An Adam Lambert Documentary.
 On December 8, Lambert performed at Princess Catherine's "Together at Christmas" special at Westminster Abbey.
 The program, airing Christmas Eve, is in support of early child development efforts as part of the Princess's "Shaping Us" awareness campaign.
 He will be a judge on Britain Get Singing, a Christmas special in support of ITV's mental health campaign Britain Get Talking.

 In February 2024, it was announced that Lambert would be featured as a judge on the thirteenth season of The Voice Australia, alongside Guy Sebastian, Kate Miller-Heidke, and LeAnn Rimes.
 In March, he voiced a character and sang the theme song for Megamind Rules!.
 Additionally, he voiced a character for the second season of Apple TV+'s original series Fraggle Rock: Back to the Rock, singing a reimagined version of a series original "Free and High".

 In May 2024, Lambert was a guest performer on the ninth season of Singer, a singing competition for professional singers.

-In July 2024, it was announced that Lambert will take over the role of Emcee in the Broadway production of Cabaret, alongside Auliʻi Cravalho who will take over the role of Sally Bowles beginning September 16.